samduk/log-analysis-and-security-hardening/class note.md

 			Question1.
 Which country this IP address belong ?
 			Question2: City?
-			Question3: Longittute and Latitude ?
+			Question3: Longitude  and Latitude ?